 Dwayne Dixon joined the Bobcats in June 2007.
 Dixon, a 17-year coaching veteran, came to Athens after two seasons as the wide receivers coach at NC State.

 Dixon's receiving corps was among the most dangerous in the league in 2009.
-Senior and New England Patriots draftee Taylor Price set the school record with 149 career catches, while McCrae tied Andrew Mooney's single-season touchdown reception mark with nine.
+Price set the school record with 149 career catches, which stood until 2011, while McCrae tied Andrew Mooney's single-season touchdown reception mark with nine - a mark that stood until 2011.

 Dixon's receivers had another breakout season in 2008.
-In addition to hauling in 228 catches, the second-highest total in school history, the group amassed a program-record 2,795 yards.
-The group's 232.9 yards a game was also tops on the school's record books.
+In addition to hauling in 228 catches, the third-highest total in school history, the group also amassed a program-record 2,795 yards - a mark that stood until the 2011 season.

 In his first season as wide receivers coach, Dixon saw his receiving corps haul in passes totaling over 1,200 yards, averaging nearly 14 yards per reception.